Research will focus on both existing and next-generation facilities

-WASHINGTON, D.C. – Today, the U.S. Department of Energy (DOE) announced $6 million in funding for research and development in accelerator science and technology for nuclear physics research.
+WASHINGTON, D.C. - Today, the U.S. Department of Energy (DOE) announced $18 million for research and development (R&D) in accelerator science and technology for nuclear physics research.

-“Accelerator technology has been the key to unlocking the secrets of matter and has also found valuable applications in medicine and industry,” said Dr. Chris Fall, Director of DOE’s Office of Science.
+“Accelerator technology has been the key to unlocking the secrets of matter—and it has also found valuable applications in medicine and industry,” said Timothy Hallman, DOE Associate Director of Science for Nuclear Physics.
 “This investment will help keep the United States in the lead in this indispensable technology.”

 This research seeks to advance the state of the art in accelerator technology toward improving cost effective operation of Nuclear Physics accelerator user facilities and to improve scientific capabilities of existing Nuclear Physics facilities.